Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Dicussion

 \section{Dicussion}

-The experimental results demonstrate that integrating multimodal information provides clear advantages over unimodal approaches for prehospital stroke screening.
-Among individual modalities, facial and speech signals contribute more strongly than upper-body pose information.
-This finding aligns with the characteristics of the F.A.S.T. assessment, in which symptoms such as facial drooping and speech impairment are typically more salient than subtle upper-body motor abnormalities.
-The high Specificity achieved by the face-only model indicates that geometric facial features are effective in excluding non-stroke cases.
-However, its lower Sensitivity highlights the limitation of relying solely on facial expressions, as pronounced asymmetry may not always be present.
-In contrast, the voice-only model achieves a more balanced trade-off between Sensitivity and Specificity, suggesting that speech is a valuable diagnostic cue, though insufficient when used alone.

-Multimodal fusion allows the model to exploit complementary information from facial appearance, speech, and motor behavior, resulting in a substantial improvement in discriminative performance.
-Notably, the fusion model with fine-tuned pretrained weights achieves the best overall performance across all metrics, indicating that adapting pretrained parameters to the target data facilitates stronger cross-modal interactions.
-Conversely, freezing pretrained weights improves training stability and AUC but does not fully optimize positive case detection.

 Overall, these results highlight the potential of multimodal learning combined with transfer learning in data-limited prehospital settings.
 Achieving a Sensitivity of 1.0000 with the fine-tuned fusion model is particularly important for early stroke screening, where minimizing missed cases is critical.
-At the same time, the high Specificity demonstrates reliable control of false alarms, supporting the feasibility of real-world deployment.
+At the same time, the high Specificity demonstrates reliable control of false alarms, suggesting that the proposed approach is promising as a screening-oriented decision-support prototype.